FAQs

 What green spaces are being proposed?

-The proposals include over 18 acres of public open space, which could feature allotments, a community orchard, play areas, and new planting.
-Opportunities to retain and enhance existing landscape features are also being explored.
+The proposals include around 18 acres of public open space (approximately 45% of the site), including allotments, a community orchard, play areas and new planting.
+Existing landscape features will also be retained and enhanced where possible.

 How will wildlife and biodiversity be protected?